ubirch/ubirch-cassandra-eval/README.md

       val db = new CassandraAsyncContext(SnakeCase, cluster, "db", 1000)
     ```

+    This means that we could probably use the same options as supported in the [Cluster Builder](https://docs.datastax.com/en/drivers/java/3.1/com/datastax/driver/core/Cluster.Builder.html).

 2. How can different versions of the same table be handled?
 3. What is the recommended way to manage the cassandra context throughout your models.?